Fall 2010 Semester Program with Nazareth College of

 intensively throughout

 September.
-From early October to
+From early September to mid-November students

 enroll in three of the five